 What training have staff supporting students with SEND had?

-All staff working at Lady Manners School have received Child Protection and Safeguarding training.
-Additionally, within the department, we have received training on:
+All staff working at Lady Manners School regularly receive Child Protection and Safeguarding training.
+Additionally, within the department, training is an ongoing priority and includes areas such as:

 - Core Curriculum Intervention